sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 We will walk through a **step-by-step guide** and demonstrate the orchestration flow using a **resume processing use case**.
 This real-world scenario highlights how different models can collaborate within a cohesive pipeline using orchestration.

-> **Note:** In SAP AI Core, orchestration is provided by default with the creation of the default resource group.
+> **Note:** In SAP AI Core, orchestration deployment is available by default in the default resource group during the onboarding.
 For any new or additional resource groups, you must deploy a separate orchestration setup.

 While orchestration in SAP AI Core offers capabilities such as **data masking, content filtering, translation, and grounding**, this tutorial focuses on the basic consumption flow using mandatory modules like **templating** and **model configuration**.
 Others modules are Optional and usage of those modules are covered in a separate tutorial.

 By the end of this tutorial,

    * you will have a foundational understanding of orchestration through its minimal usage, focusing on practical application of templates and how to switch between different models using harmonized APIs.

    * Learn how to implement the solution using **SAP AI Launchpad**, **Python SDK**, **Java**, **JavaScript**, and **Bruno**.

    Refer to the [orchestration documentation](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/orchestration-8d022355037643cebf775cd3bf662cc5?locale=en-US&version=CLOUD) for more information.